 What is The Minimum Wage in Turkey?

-The minimum wage in Turkey rose to 2,020 Turkish liras per month (about $380) as of 2019 including the employers’ paying all the healthcare and retirement stamps.
+The minimum wage in Turkey rose to 8,506 Turkish lira per month as of 2023.

 If we compare Istanbul with the other Western countries, we can say that Istanbul is a cheap city for daily groceries, supermarkets, medical care, local clothing, domestic help, local food, fresh vegetables & fruits at the weekly street markets.